Osama-Abo-Bakr/Camelyon17-Breast-Cancer-Detection/README.md

 ## 5. Model Design

 We designed a custom ResNet50 model, leveraging the strengths of residual networks to address the image classification task.
-We also experimented with EfficientNetB0 and Vision Transformers (ViT) to compare performance.
+We also experimented with EfficientNetB0, Xception and Densenet121 to compare performance.

 ### Custom ResNet50 Implementation